open-telemetry/opentelemetry-dotnet-instrumentation/docs/DESIGN.md

 environment variable `OTEL_DOTNET_TRACER_FORCE` to `false`.

 - **Source Instrumentations**: instrumentations created on top of API hooks/callbacks provided directly by the library/framework being instrumented.
-This type of instrumentatio depends on the OpenTelemetry API and the specific library/framework that they instrument.
+This type of instrumentation depends on the OpenTelemetry API and the specific library/framework that they instrument.
 Some examples:

   * [ASP.NET Core Instrumentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.AspNetCore)